numanmunawar/csblog/README.md

 # csblog
-# a blog Must-Read Software Development Blogs
+# a blog for Must-Read Software Development Blogs